lucidlactose/lucid-curiosity-website/README.md

 <hr>
 Yeah...
 This is both informal and a personal project.

 I enjoy precise and reliable documentation that screams "final product", but I also do this to blow off steam after a stressful week or when I'm bored.
-(I also like enjoy bad jokes)
+(I also enjoy bad jokes)